dharmikbhesaniya/unify-pay-flex/README.md

 ## Getting Started

-To get started with contributing to the Unify Pay Flex project, follow these steps:
+To begin contributing to the UnifyPayFlex SDK, follow these steps:

 ### Prerequisites